pagos360/sdk-php-v0/README.md

 A PHP library to manage payments through the Pagos360.com API.

-You can sign up for a Stripe account at https://web.pagos360.com
+You can sign up for a Pagos360.com account at https://www.pagos360.com/solicitar-cuenta

 ## Requirements